Leave No Trace

 Some people find it therapeutic, meditative and/or artistic.
 But the flip side is that it can be damaging to the environment or the physical structures which are being altered in some way.
 We are fully self contained in our VW and we often wild camp which comes with a high degree of responsibility.
 We are firm believers in the ‘Leave no trace’ principles.

 Derbyshire County Council will, this week, start the massive task of removing 40,000 padlocks from Bakewell Bridge to enable them to make repairs to it.
 They intend to redesign the bridge to make it more difficult to attach padlocks.
 We have seen ‘love locks’ on our travels in many places from Bakewell to Verona.
-Interestingly we saw a bridge in Aveiro in Portugal on our travels earlier this year with coloured ribbons adorning it.
+Interestingly we saw a bridge in Aveiro in Portugal earlier this year with coloured ribbons adorning it.

 The removal and threatened melting down of the padlocks sparked an outcry (BBC link) and thankfully another venue offered to accept and display the love locks.
 I’m sure the council didn’t come to the decision lightly knowing the negative reaction it would generate.
 But it really is an issue - a section of the Pont des Arts bridge in Paris collapsed in 2015 under the weight of over 700,000 padlocks.
 I quite like the Grand Canyon’s Facebook post which said "Love is strong, but not as strong as our bolt cutters."